jenkinsci/report-generic-chart-column-plugin/README.md

 Up is with allowlist (1.8.0.172.\*) and range (3).
 Down is with allowlist (1.8.0.172.\*) and without range.
 ![selection_007](https://user-images.githubusercontent.com/11722903/48713581-fe9af480-ec10-11e8-898f-3ac208b809a8.png)
 ## Future work
-We wish to improve allowlist/denylist feature, so it can be used to generate wievs comparing selected runs across jobs with some kind of neigbrhood
+We wish to improve allowlist/denylist feature, so it can be used to generate views comparing selected runs across jobs with some kind of neighborhood

 # Dependencies
-This plugin depends on [chartjs-api](https://github.com/jenkinsci/chartjs-api-plugin) library plugin and on [parser-ng](https://github.com/gbenroscience/ParserNG/) amth library 1.9 or up
+This plugin depends on [chartjs-api](https://github.com/jenkinsci/chartjs-api-plugin) library plugin and on [parser-ng](https://github.com/gbenroscience/ParserNG/) math library 1.9 or up